Minimal reproducible data

 Key Points

-• A minimal reproducible dataset contains (a) the minimum number of lines, variables, and categories, in the correct format, to replicate your issue; and (b) it must be fully reproducible, meaning that someone else can access or run the same code to reproduce the dataset needed for your reprex.
+- A minimal reproducible dataset (a) contains the minimum number of lines, variables, and categories, in the correct format, to replicate your problem; and (b) must be fully reproducible, meaning that someone else can run the same code from anywhere without additional steps.

 Bonus: Additional Practice